Find Affordable College Courses

 The following schools top our list of the Most Popular General Visual & Performing Arts Associate Degree Colleges.

 Our analysis found Northern Virginia Community College to be the most popular school for general visual and performing arts students who want to pursue a associate degree in Virginia.
-Located in the large suburb of Annandale, Northern Virginia Community College is a public school with a fairly large student population.
+Located in the suburb of Annandale, Northern Virginia Community College is a public school with a fairly large student population.

 Women make up 26% of the visual arts majors at the school.